GSA-TTS/FAC/docs/architecture/decisions/0016-compliance-documentation.md

 ## Considerations:

 *   Lack of familiarity of team personnel with OSCAL/Trestle.
-*   Reduction of technical maintenance—compliance code was generating `dependabot` issues.
+*   Reduction of technical maintenance—existing code in `compliance` was generating `dependabot` issues.
 *   Concerns that OSCAL/Trestle does not fully match GSA’s ATO processes.

 ## Consequences